Table of Contents

 4. How should action verbs be used in your resume?

 When describing past job accomplishments, don’t start your sentence with passive phrases like “Responsible for” or “Tasked with.”
 Go with energetic action verbs instead, like managed, oversaw, or implemented.
 For example, instead of writing “Responsible for new Doberman training programs that improved behaviors,” write “Implemented new Doberman training programs that improved behaviors.”
-For more action verbs tips, see our page Maximizing Your Resume with Action Verbs.
+For more action verbs tips, see our page Resume Action Verbs page.

 5. What certifications and training are appropriate for my resume?